 “The design studio at Aston Martin has risen to the task magnificently, working alongside Andrea (Zagato) and his team.
 They have taken the already fabulous DBS Superleggera and shaped it into something which retains its Aston Martin identity, yet expresses itself as only a Zagato can," Chief Creative Officer Marek Reichman said in the GT Zagato's announcement.

-The other half of this pair is the previously unveiled DB4 GT Zagato Continuation.
+The other half of this pair is the Aston Martin DB4 GT Zagato Continuation Debuts At Le Mans.
 The company's heritage division is building them by hand to looks just like the originals but with small updates like carbon fiber seats.

 ASTON MARTIN DBZ CENTENARY COLLECTION MAKES WORLD DEBUT AT INAUGURAL AUDRAIN’S NEWPORT CONCOURS